 David B. Boon.
-Mr. Boon has been a Trustee since August 2018.
+Mr. Boon has been a Trustee since August 2018 and Chairperson of the Board since March 2024.
 Mr. Boon has experience in the financial, operations and management areas of the financial industry, including as the chief financial officer at various investment management firms.
 He has also served as the managing director of a retail and institutional investment management firm and full service defined contribution provider.
 Mr. Boon has been determined by the Board to be an audit committee financial expert as such term is defined in the applicable rules of the SEC.

 Donald J. Herrema.
-Mr. Herrema has been a Trustee and Chairman of the Board since August 2018.
+Mr. Herrema has been a Trustee since August 2018 and Chairperson of the Board from August 2018 to March 2024.
 Mr. Herrema has over 25 years of executive-level experience in the asset management and private wealth segments of the financial services industry, including as chief executive officer of a large private wealth management company.
-Mr. Herrema has served as a director and chairman of the board of directors of another mutual fund complex.
+Mr. Herrema has served as a director and chairperson of the board of directors of another mutual fund complex.
 He has also served on the boards of directors of a variety of public and private companies and non-profit organizations.
+Mr. Herrema has been determined by the Board to be an audit committee financial expert as such term is defined in the applicable rules of the SEC.